Ryan-the-hito/Watermelon/README.md

-# Watermelon: A markdown editor tool for bionic reading
+# Watermelon: A Markdown Editor Tool for Bionic Reading

 Copy your text, click menu, paste it in your markdown editor, and enjoy fast reading!